Burgum suspends 2024 GOP presidential campaign

 North Dakota Gov. Doug Burgum (R) is suspending his campaign in the Republican presidential primary after failing to gain traction in the crowded field.

-The primary did allow Burgum to boost his national brand, allowing him access to national television spots and a place on the presidential primary debate stage.
+The primary allowed Burgum to boost his national brand, giving him access to national television spots and a place on the presidential primary debate stage.

-Burgum announced his decision to suspend his campaign in a statement on Monday, saying he originally launched his campaign with the mission of bringing “a business leader and proven governor’s voice to the fight for the best of America.”
+Burgum announced his decision to suspend his campaign in a Monday statement, saying he launched his campaign with the mission of bringing “a business leader and proven governor’s voice to the fight for the best of America.”
 He said the campaign focused on “divisive issues” that should be addressed at the local and state level before he entered the race instead of issues like the economy, energy policy and national security.

 “Solving these issues is foundational to every American’s safety and prosperity.
 Our leadership and understanding of how the global economy really works has shifted the conversation toward the critical need for America to get its economy sprinting versus crawling, become energy-dominant and win the Cold War with China,” Burgum said in the statement.